The easy misunderstanding

 - which patients are affected

-- who is coordinating the practice while all of this is being figured out
+- who is coordinating the office while this is happening

 Where the money actually goes